 There are two main reasons for the increasing popularity of CoCos among G-SIBs.
 First, global banks face the need to strengthen their capital to meet the requirements of Basel III.
 CoCos are a form of bail-in debt that mean that bank losses are absorbed by CoCo holders and thus helps to ensure that banks have ample capital available when they face financial stress.
 During the recent global financial crisis, the burden imposed on tax payers as a result of the bail-out of, and injection of public funds into, financial institutions led to massive criticism.
-CoCos were designed to prevent such bail-outs in the future.
+CoCos are designed to prevent such bail-outs in the future.
 Second, CoCos offer relatively high yields to compensate for possible bail-in in the future.
 Under the current environment of low interest rates in many advanced economies, the relatively high yields provided by CoCos are attractive to a wide range of investors.

 In February 2016, the spreads between CoCos and government bonds jumped due to concern over the soundness of a European financial institution (the so-called Deutsche Bank shock).
-The jump in spreads reflected investors' perception that bail-ins were more likely to occur.
+The jump in spreads reflected investors' perception that bailins were more likely to occur.
 This episode has led market participants and financial regulators to pay closer attention to the dynamics of CoCo spreads.

 In addition to the risk of the issuer's default, CoCo spreads reflect the risk of bail-in and the fact that a bail-in will be triggered before a default.
-As a result, such spreads are likely to respond more to the issuer's capital soundness than to credit spreads.
-If that is the case, CoCo spreads could be utilized as an early warning indicator for individual financial institutions as well as the financial system overall.
+As a result, such spreads are